johndavedecano/SwayChatFirebaseDocs/README.md

 In this case well use "Custom" authentication so that well have more control on the information that we are going to get from our users.

 As per example, we have to create some kind of api in our server to where we can send user information to convert it and generate a JWT token.
-This token well be returned to the client and client will use this token to login to Firebase.
+This token well be returned to the client and client will use this to login to Firebase.

 ~~~
   // https://github.com/firebase/firebase-token-generator-php